 - For STCG, one needs to pay a normal tax rate.
 For long-term capital gain, one needs to pay 20% of tax.

 Short Term vs Long Term Capital Gains Comparative Table

 |Meaning||When an individual/company earns more than what is paid by selling the short-term asset, the difference between the consideration received and the cost basis is called an STCG.||When an individual/company earns more than what is paid by selling the long-term asset, the difference between the consideration received and the cost basis is called an LTCG.|

 |Financial asset||We will label the capital gain as a short-term one when the duration of a financial asset held is less than a year.||We will label the capital gain as a long-term one when the duration of a financial asset held is more than a year.|

 |Capital asset||We will call short-term assets as a capital asset when the assets are owned for less than 24 months in the case of immovable property and less than 36 months in the case of movable property.||We will call short-term assets as a capital asset when the assets are owned for more than 24 months in the case of immovable property and more than 36 months in the case of movable property.|

 |Tax rate||The normal tax rate is applicable.||20% (subject to change as per the applicability of tax rate).|

-This has been a guide to top 5 differences between short-term vs long-term capital gains tax rates.
-Here we take the differences between the two with examples, infographics, and comparative table.
-You may also have a look the following articles to learn more –
+This has been a guide to Short Term vs Long Term Capital Gains.
+Here we discuss the top 5 differences between these capital gain tax rates along with infographics and comparative table.
+You may also have a look at the following articles to learn more –